 As of 2022, HALT has grown in the following ways since its inception:

 - Responsible for about 900 acres either owned (in fee) or under Conservation Restriction protection

 - Created and managed over 25 miles of public trails

 - Created the Geocache-on-trails program with 14 geocaches

 - Began a land stewardship program with over 20 stewards

 - Awarded yearly scholarships to Hopkinton High School seniors who are interested in conservation

-- Helped nearly two dozen Boy Scouts and Girl Scouts attain their Eagle Badge and Gold Awards by providing meaningful community service projects
+- Helped over three dozen Boy Scouts and Girl Scouts attain their Eagle Badge and Gold Awards by providing meaningful community service projects

 - Received 16 state and town grants for projects benefiting open space in Hopkinton